History of German Nutcrackers- Get a Nutcracker for Your Home!

 Nutcrackers in America

 Today, Nutcrackers are a common Christmas decoration here in the US, but how did that happen?
 In the 1950s Soldiers stationed in Germany started visiting the Christmas Markets.
 They were captivated by these brightly painted wood “Soldier” Nutcrackers, and brought them home.
 Right around then Tchaikovsky’s ballet, The Nutcracker Suite was becoming a popular Christmas Event, and so demand for Nutcrackers skyrocketed!
 Sadly, the increased demand means the market is flooded with cheap knock-offs from China… and the Steinbach family company, after over 250 years of creating hand-crafted works of art, declared bankruptcy and shut its doors for good in 2016.
+They have since re-opened!

 Where to Buy German Nutcrackers